barnent1/neuro-dock/documentation/architecture/memory-system.md

 ## Overview

-NeuroDock's memory system is the central nervous system that enables seamless communication and context sharing between Agent 1 (conversation) and Agent 2 (implementation).
+NeuroDock's memory system is the central nervous system that enables seamless communication and context sharing between Navigator (conversation) and NeuroDock (implementation).
 It provides persistent storage, real-time synchronization, and intelligent context management.

 ## Architecture Components